top of page

 Is this course relevant to countries other than UK, EU or US?

 Yes.
 There are modules directly applicable to other countries, such as eCTD content.
 There are topics thar are indirectly applicable.
 These topics are still relevant as other countries align their regulations to the EU or US and submissions are made to the EU or US first and then updated slightly for other countries.
+We welcome students across the world, including those from the UK, USA, Canada, Europe, Switzerland, UAE, Saudi Arabia and South Africa who have or are studying for a life science/healthcare degree or higher qualification.
+No previous experience is needed.

 bottom of page